Profiles of African Americans at EPA: Helena Wooden-Aguilar

 What brought you to EPA?

-I came to the agency to work on environmental policy issues with colleagues that shared the same goals.
+I came to the agency to work on environmental law and policy issues.

 What type of work do you do at EPA?